dusk-network/docs-public/src/content/docs/developer/integrations/wallet-core.md

 This is documentation for how to use the wallet-core library from any programming language of your preference.

-This wallet-core is used in a js library for the web and a rust library (wallet-cli) through wasmer.
+This wallet-core is used in a js library for the web and a rust library (rusk-wallet).
 They are both examples on how to use this library.

 This wiki documents how to sign transactions or extend your own code to talk to the blockchain.